State vs Federal Trademark Protection

 What are the negatives of state trademark registration?

 A primary negative to state trademark registration is that the scope of geographical protection is narrow.
-For example, if you register a mark in Nebraska and someone infringes on your mark in Oregon, there may not be much you can do.
+For example, if you register a mark in Nebraska and someone in Oregon uses a mark like yours to sell products like yours, there may not be much you can do.

 Federal Trademark Registration